baj12/scShinyHub/README.md

 * aad0501_Table_S3.xlsx
   Excel file with cell type specific genes (from: Dissecting the multicellular ecosystem of metastatic melanoma by single-cell RNA-seq) http://science.sciencemag.org/content/suppl/2016/04/07/352.6282.189.DC1

+* Examples
+  directory containing example data coming from the CellView package.

 * geneLists.R
   script to create geneLists.RData from proteinatlas.tsv(.zip), used for gene-classes in gene selection tab.